BioJulia/Bio.jl/docs/src/man/seq.md

 ## Sequence demultiplexing

-Multiplex sequencing is a technology to sequence mutliple samples at the same time on a high-throughput DNA sequencer.
+Multiplex sequencing is a technology to sequence multiple samples at the same time on a high-throughput DNA sequencer.
 Samples are distinguished by the short prefix of a DNA sequence called DNA barcode.
 The `Bio.Seq` offers the `Demultiplexer` type and the `demultiplex` function to identify the DNA barcode